Diocese of Austin: 2000 to 2020

-To replace Harris, Pope John Paul II appointed Auxiliary Bishop John E. McCarthy of the Diocese of Galveston-Houston as the next bishop of Beaumont In 1987, McCarthy attended the National Black Catholic Congress.
-After returning to Austin, he established the Office of Black Catholics to focus on African American ministry within the diocese.
-McCarthy encouraged parishes to focus on their social advocacy and charity work.
-He also established missionary programs both abroad and at home.
-McCarthy established the Diocesan Law Project, which recruited hundreds of attorneys and interpreters to volunteer legal services for the needy.

 Auxiliary Bishop Gregory Aymond of the Archdiocese of New Orleans was named as coadjutor bishop of Austin by John Paul II in 2000 to assist McCarthy.
 Aymond became bishop automatically after McCarthy retired in 2001.
 The diocese grew rapidly (partly as a result of immigration) during Aymond's tenure and actually had more churchgoers than many archdioceses, including New Orleans after Hurricane Katrina.
-After appointing Aymond as archbishop of New Orleans in 2009, Pope Benedict XVI in 2010 named Auxiliary Bishop Joe S. Vazquez of the Archdiocese of Galveston-Houston as the new bishop of Austin.
+After appointing Aymond as archbishop of New Orleans in 2009, Pope Benedict XVI in 2010 named Auxiliary Bishop Joe S. Vásquez of the Archdiocese of Galveston-Houston as the new bishop of Austin.

-In 2015, Pope Francis appointed Monsignor Daniel E. Garcia as the first auxiliary bishop in the diocese.
+In 2015, Pope Francis appointed Daniel E. Garcia as the first auxiliary bishop in the diocese.
 At the time of his appointment, Garcia was serving as vicar general and moderator of the curia.
 Garcia was named bishop of the Diocese of Monterey in 2018 by Francis.

-Garcia left Austin to assume office in Monterrey in January, 2019.
+A fire destroyed the historic Church of the Visitation in Westphalia in 2019.
+The federal Bureau of Alcohol, Tobacco, Firearms and Explosives joined the fire investigation to determine if it was an act of arson.
+In August 2019, the State Fire Marshal ruled the cause of the fire to be undetermined.

+2020 to present

+In 2023, Vásquez celebrated a mass for female death row inmates at the Mountain View Unit, a women's prison in Gatesville.

-Pope Francis named Vásquez as archbishop of Galveston-Houston in January 2025.
-On July 2, 2025, Pope Leo XIV appointed Garcia as the new Bishop of Austin.
+Francis named Vásquez as archbishop of Galveston-Houston in January 2025.
+In July 2025, Pope Leo XIV appointed Garcia as the new bishop of Austin.
+In September 2025, the diocese stopped a Catholic student group at Texas A&M University from having a traditional Latin mass celebrated on campus.
+The mass was to be performed by a priest from another diocese.
+A spokesman for Garcia said that the Diocese of Austin controls the celebrations of such masses, and it had received no request for permission from the students.